-The value part of the FCP template data object consists of data objects, as shown in the clause below.
+The value part of the FCP template data object consists of data objects, as shown in clause 11.1.1.3.1.
 It is mandatory for data objects to be provided in the order given in the description of each response.
 New data objects can be added to the end of the response data.
 The terminal shall ignore Data Objects with tags it does not support.